telerik/teststudio-docs/docs/features/testing-types/load-testing/designing-load-tests/modifying-tests.md

 ![Delete Http request][3]

-> __Note:__ You cannot restore an HTTP transaction if you have accidentally deleted it.
+> __Note!__ You cannot restore an HTTP transaction if you have accidentally deleted it.

 ## Filter User Profile